What Carp Actually Eat in Natural Lakes

 Do carp eat bloodworm and insect larvae?

 Yes.
-Soft lakebeds can hold a lot of this food.
+Soft lakebeds can hold a lot of this food, and carp will root through them patiently.

 Does natural food make carp harder to catch?

 Sometimes, yes.
-It can reduce urgency and make location more important.
+It can reduce urgency and make location more important, but it also gives you clues about where the fish want to be.

 Should bait match natural food exactly?